 Dr Diane Saunders

-Our research is focused on studying (re-) emerging plant pathogens that pose a significant threat to UK agriculture.
-For instance, we have numerous projects studying the wheat yellow rust pathogen, Puccinia striiformis f. sp tritici that is a substantial threat to wheat production worldwide and more recently re-emerged as a major constraint on UK agriculture.
+Diane studies (re-)emerging plant pathogens that pose a significant threat to agriculture.
+For instance, they have numerous projects studying the wheat yellow rust pathogen, Puccinia striiformis f. sp tritici that is a substantial threat to wheat production worldwide and more recently re-emerged as a major constraint on UK agriculture.

 JIC welcomes UK's second AWARD fellow: Dr Rose Kigathiread more